Studio 1 (album)

-Studio 1 is the third studio album by English-Canadian girl group All Saints, released on 10 November 2006, by Parlophone.
-It was released following a five-year hiatus during which the bandmembers had pursued solo careers.
+Studio 1 is the third studio album by English girl group All Saints, released on 10 November 2006, by Parlophone.
+Conceived after a five-year hiatus during which the bandmembers had pursued solo careers, the band reunited with frequent collaborator Karl "K-Gee" Gordon to work on the album, with producers The Amsterdamagers, Liam Howlett, Greg Kurstin, and Rick Nowels also contributing.
+Taking their sound into the reggae genre, the band members co-wrote on all songs on the album.